 Who do you interview, and what is the story you are going to publish?

 Featured in: "Comedy Newsletter (June 10, 2020)"

 "You want a writing assignment that bad, eh?
 Okay, kid, go on up to Guffey and interview the mayoral candidates.
 Write it up, and have it in my inbox by Monday morning."
 The editor turned and walked off.

 Mayoral candidates!
 Well, that was something, wasn't it?
 I wasn't big into politics, but surely everyone knew about the basic issues, infrastructure, tourism, schools, police...um, I was sure there would be others, but I felt I could keep up.

 I tried to call and make appointments to talk to the candidates, but got nowhere.
 Finally, a lady with a two-pack-a-day Marlboro voice said, " Just come up here and drop into the Rolling Thunder Cloud.
 You'll find them there."

-"You that writer from the paper?" said the two-pack-a-day Marlboro voice lady, whose name tag said she was "Sandy".
+A waitress came in and approached me.
+"You that writer from the paper?" she said in the two-pack-a-day Marlboro voice.
+Her name tag said she was "Sandy".

 "Yes, Leah Jensen from the Colorado Springs Star"